Sermilion-xx/net.oneread.numtotextru/README.md

 # net.oneread.numtotextru
-This is a small library that will translate integer numbers into its string representation in Russian language.
+This is a small library that will translate integer numbers into its string representation in Russian language, and back.

 To use simply copy the .arr file into lib folder and include: